 - answer and/or clarification of issues raised.

-The completed Response Document is made publically available for information.
+The completed response document is made publicly available for information.

 Stage 4 - Assessing the proposal

-The Assessment Report is made publically available for information.
+The assessment report is made publicly available for information.

 Stage 5 - Decision